UP-RS-ESP/PointCloudWorkshop-Oct2019/README.md

 This course is intended for graduate students and researchers with interests in surface processes and with experience in programming (Python and Matlab).

 ## Organization Committee and Instructors
-Bodo Bookhagen
-Wolfgang Schwanghart
-Fiona Clubb
-Aljoscha Rheinwalt
-Ramon Arrowsmith
-Chris Crosby
+Bodo Bookhagen, Wolfgang Schwanghart, Fiona Clubb, Aljoscha Rheinwalt, Ramon Arrowsmith, Chris Crosby

 # Tentative Program